 “None of the hunters I sent out have returned with game.
 One of them brought down a deer, but he said it was crawling with some kind of burrowing slug, so he left it there.”
 The closer they got to Idon, the worse the countryside got.
-It was like there was something leaking from the place, poisoning the air and the water.
+There was something leaking from the place, poisoning the air and the water.
 Plants and beasts were few and far between.
 The only thing there was a lot of were crows.

 A half-smile crooked the Captain’s lips.
 “Thank the Bloody God for that.
 Gorev would have cooked it up for sure.”

-“That’s the best thing about all this.
+“That’s the only good thing about all this.
 We won’t have to eat his cooking anymore.
-That was bound to kill us sooner or later.”
+It was bound to kill us sooner or later.”

 “Any more desertions last night?”

 “I’m concerned about Yazir.
-He’s not eating,” Maksim said.
+He’s not eating,” the Captain said.

-Yazir was their sapper, part mage, part explosives specialist.
+Yazir was their sapper and explosives specialist.
 He was best sapper in the business.
 He had an uncanny knack for knowing just where to dig and just how much bang to put in the hole to get the job done.

-“That’s because he’s working on a new formula,” Darus said.
+“That’s because he’s working on a new formula,” Daros said.

 When Yazir was working on a new formula to improve the potency of his explosives, he tended to forget everything else.
 Like eating.
 Basic hygiene.
 Speech.

-“He’s not much but skin and bones.
+“He’s not much but skin and bones anymore.
 We can’t have him dying on us.”

-Darus groaned.
-He’d known this was where the Captain was heading.
+Daros groaned.
+He’d known all along where the Captain was heading.
 “Understood.
 I’ll make sure he eats his rations tonight.
 Maybe I’ll get lucky and he’ll kill me this time.”